Utah Blaine: Plot

 After saving a rancher from hanging, cowboy Mike "Utah" Blaine learns that his enemy Rink Witter is now a hired gun working for wealthy Russ Nevers, who is out to own every piece of land in the territory.

 Utah teams up with Angie Kinyon, another murdered landowner's daughter, and rancher Mary Blake to maintain lawful ownership of their properties.
 He has a fistfight with Gus Ortmann, a large and popular fellow in town who misunderstands Utah's purpose.
-Witter then pulls a gun, but Utah's old pal Rip Coker shoots it from his hand.
+Witter then pulls a gun on Blaine, but Utah's old pal Rip Coker arrives to protect Blaine.

 Witter threatens Angie while trying to find Utah.
 When Gus tries to defend her while hiding in the cellar, Witter shoots him.
 Utah and Rip shoot some of the vigilantes but Witter and the rest escape.
 The townspeople rally to Utah's side so that when Nevers and Witter confront him, dozens of guns end up aimed at them.
-In the final shootout Nevers is the first one killed and Utah eventually kills Witter.
+In the final shootout, Nevers is the first one killed and Utah eventually kills Witter.
 Utah ends up with a ranch of his own and with Angie as well.
+Rink Witter had tracked down and murdered Joe Neal.But Neal's will made Blaine half owner of the ranch;giving Blaine even more reason to stay in the fight.